How to pair beer & cheese

-But you really should try having beer with cheese, because they actually make a great pair.
+Beer and cheese make a great pair.
 In fact, they are a much better match than most might think.

 Beer has a highly complex taste and refreshing carbonation.
 Especially the carbonation works very well with cheese, as it cuts through the denseness and richness of most cheeses.
 Many beers also have a sweet, slightly caramelised taste that goes very well with somewhat heavier and riper cheeses.

-RULES OF THUMB WHEN PAIRING BEER AND CHEESE
+SIMPLE GUIDE FOR PAIRING BEER AND CHEESE

 When you begin exploring the pairing of beer with cheese, a world of experiences awaits.
 And surprises as well.
 So experiment and find out what suits your personal tastes.
 Do you like the cheese and beer to taste similar?
 Or do you prefer divergent flavours that complement each other?
 Both can be quite delicious.

 There are some rules of thumb worth remembering when pairing cheese with beer: